ioBroker/ioBroker.devices/README.md

 ## devices adapter for ioBroker

-Manage and create devices for using it in other adapters like material, iot,...
+Manage and create devices for using it in other adapters like material, iot, matter...

 **Important: enable tab in admin, like log and scripts**

 ![Screen](img/screen.png)

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting, see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+## How to use

-## ToDo
+## Type of devices
-- add descriptions for states
+This adapter is built with the help of `type-detector`.
+The possible devices could be found [here](https://github.com/ioBroker/ioBroker.type-detector/blob/master/DEVICES.md)

 ## Changelog
 <!--